Inequation

-In mathematics, an inequation is a statement that either an inequality (relations "greater than" and "less than", < and >) or a relation "not equal to" (≠) holds between two values.
+In mathematics, an inequation is a statement relating two values, that is either a strict inequality ("greater than", <, or "less than", >) or a relation "not equal to" (≠).
 It is usually written in the form of a pair of expressions denoting the values in question, with a relational sign between the two sides, indicating the specific inequality relation.
 Some examples of inequations are: